Yoast/duplicate-post/readme.txt

 Both ways lead to the edit page for the new draft: change what you want, click on 'Publish' and you're done.

+In the Options page it is now possible to choose:
+* if the original post/page date must be copied too
+* which custom fields must not be copied
+* a prefix to place before the title of the cloned post/page
+* the minimum user level to clone posts or pages

-Duplicate post is natively in English, but it is shipped with some other language files.
+Duplicate post is natively in English, but it's shipped with translations in 10 other languages (though some are incomplete).
 Now there is a [Launchpad translation project](https://translations.launchpad.net/duplicate-post/) available to help translating this plugin: feel free to contribute (you can also send me an e-mail using the form on my website).

 If you're a plugin developer, I suggest to read the section made just for you under "Other Notes", to ensure compatibility between your plugin(s) and mine!

-This plugin used to be tested on at least WP 2.6.5.
-From version 1.0 onwards, it uses some APIs first introduced with WP 2.7 to achieve better integration with the new WordPress interface.
+The plugin has been tested against versions 2.7 -> 3.0.
+It should be compatible with the Custom Post Type and Custom Taxonomies features of WP 3.0.
+It's not yet been tested with the multiblog feature active (but it used to work with WPMU).

+Thanks for all the suggestions, bug reports, translations and donations: Franz, Ben ter Stal, [Naoko McCracken](http://blog.detlog.org), [Simon Wheatley](http://www.simonwheatley.co.uk/), [Magnus Anemo](http://www.anemo.se/en), Michelle Drumm, Richard Vencu, [el_libre](http://www.catmidia.cat/), Antoine Jouve, Sebastian, Yaron, Hiroshi Tagawa, Adam Skiba, Bartosz Kaszubowski, Braiam Peguero, Jonay, tam, my friends Livia, Alessandra, Ada and anybody else that I may have forgotten (sorry!)

 Credit must be given to the (great) [Post Template](http://post-templates.vincentprat.info) plugin by Vincent Prat: I made this by hacking his work to get something more focused to a sporadic use, without the need to create and manage templates just to make simple copies of some posts every now and then.
 If my plugin doesn't fits your needs (and even if it does) check Vincent's.

-Thanks for all the suggestions and bug reports, mainly:

-* Franz, for giving me some hints on where to search to fix the bug with WP 2.8.1;
-* Ben ter Stal, for WPMU compatibility and some fixes;
-* [Naoko McCracken](http://blog.detlog.org), for helping me with i18n and for the Japanese language files
-* [Simon Wheatley](http://www.simonwheatley.co.uk/), for his suggestions, especially about adding actions for other developers to use.

 An example of use: I started this for a small movie theater website which I'm building.
 Every Friday there's a new movie showing with a new timetable, and thus a new post: but sometimes a movie stays for more than a week, so I need to copy the last post and change only the dates, leaving movie title, director's and actors' names etc. unchanged.
 The website is http://www.kino-desse.org and the cinema is located in Livorno, Italy.